8 Powerful Marketing OKR Examples + How To Track Them

 The ‘paint by numbers’ kind, and not the abstract kind!

 Want to learn more?
 We’ve got an entire article dedicated to teaching you about OKRs.

 Get your brushes ready (or, in this case, pens) because we’ll show you the not-so-secret formula of creating a really effective OKR:

 As measured by: (a bunch of key results)’

-Whether your measurable goal is for the long term, quarter, or even for the next month, this formula will help you make it happen.
+Whether your measurable goal or objective is for the long term, quarter, or even for the next month, this formula will help you make it happen.